Yuen Lecture Series: Hong Kong Redux

 In Post-World War II Hong Kong, many forms of culture flourished.
 A political, literary and artistic community formed the basis of Hong Kong’s cultural scene.
 Deep relationships formed in Hong Kong of the 1950s and some key influencers remained to shape the cultural landscape of Hong Kong.
 Others continued their journey to become leading diaspora throughout Asia and the West.

-The new series, Hong Kong Redux shares a glimpse into Hong Kong’s cultural past beginning with the series opener “Bird Talk – A Discussion of Xu Xu’s Life and Works” and continues throughout the fall as we share a look back and feature expert discussions on the arts, literature, radio, cinema and more.
+The new series, Hong Kong Redux shares a glimpse into Hong Kong’s cultural past beginning with the series opener “Bird Talk – A Discussion of Xu Xu’s Life and Works” and continues throughout the fall as we share a look back and feature expert discussions on the arts Chinese Opera/Music, Film, Literature, Radio and more.
 We’ll also be hosting two exhibitions to help create the visual ethos for our collective remembrance for this amazing city.

 Join us as we revisit Hong Kong of the 1950s and beyond.